IRS-Cybersec/ctfdump/GreyCTF2022/README.md

 pwn      | ALU     | [link](pwn/ALU.md)
 pwn      | coopy   | [link](pwn/coopy.md)

-There are also some unannotated solution files scattered around in the repo
+There are also some unannotated solution files scattered around in the repo.